 Then, they were asked to perform the piece from memory on either the same piano that they used when learning the piece, or the other piano.

-Those who learned and performed on the same piano did well on their performance test, scoring an average of 26.46 (Steinway) and 27.96 (Kawai) out of 32.
+Those who did their practicing and performing on the same piano did well on their performance test, scoring an average of 26.46 (Steinway) and 27.96 (Kawai) out of 32.

 But it was a different story for the students who were asked to switch to a different piano for their performance.
-They had far greater memory errors, evidenced by incorrect rhythms and notes, with average scores of 14.08 (Steinway-Kawai) and 15.96 (Kawai-Steinway).
+They had way more memory issues, evidenced by incorrect rhythms and notes, and ended up with average scores of 14.08 (Steinway-Kawai) and 15.96 (Kawai-Steinway).

-I was never much of a pianist, but I did take piano lessons as a kid, and used to swear to my piano teacher that I sounded better at home, and that her piano was to blame.
+I was never much of a pianist, but I did take piano lessons as a kid, and used to swear to my piano teacher that I sounded better at home, and imply that her piano was to blame.
+So I was right!
 Ha!
 Sweet, sweet, vindication!

-It has been found that learning material in multiple contexts during learning can help to strengthen our ability to recall information in a new environment and nullify the context-dependent memory effect.
+Fortunately, yes!
+It turns out that learning material in multiple contexts during learning can help to strengthen our ability to recall information in a new environment and nullify the context-dependent memory effect.

 I imagine this would also apply to organists, harpists, percussionists, and other instrumentalists who may not be totally familiar with their performance instrument in advance.

-But it’s less clear how much of an impact the context-dependent memory effect would have on other musicians who use the same instrument but must practice in one type of setting (e.g. practice room, or one’s home), yet perform in a very different physical and acoustical setting like a concert hall.
+Of course, it’s less clear how much of an impact the context-dependent memory effect would have on other musicians who use the same instrument but still must practice in one type of setting (e.g. practice room, or one’s home), and perform in a very different physical and acoustical setting like a concert hall.
 I’d imagine that there’s still benefit in practicing in different spaces, no matter the instrument, but with regards to the context-dependent memory effect in particular, I guess I’ll have to keep looking to see if there’s any research that looks at this with string/wind/brass/vocal performers…